-- "1" if Average Risk-adjusted PAP ID Spend $<$ Gain Sharing Limit Threshold

-- "2" if Average Risk-adjusted PAP ID Spend < Commendable Threshold and also $\geq$ Gain Sharing Limit Threshold - "3" if Average Risk-adjusted PAP ID Spend < Acceptable Threshold and also $\geq$ Commendable Threshold - "4" if Average Risk-adjusted PAP ID Spend $\geq$ Acceptable Threshold
+- "1" if Average Risk-adjusted PAP ID Spend < Gain Sharing Limit Threshold - "2" if Average Risk-adjusted PAP ID Spend < Commendable Threshold and also $\geq$ Gain Sharing Limit Threshold - "3" if Average Risk-adjusted PAP ID Spend < Acceptable Threshold and also $\geq$ Commendable Threshold - "4" if Average Risk-adjusted PAP ID Spend $\geq$ Acceptable Threshold

-5 Pneumonia episode detailed description
+5 Inpatient urinary tract infection episode detailed description

-This section provides Pneumonia episode-specific details for building the Pneumonia episode, and must be used in conjunction with section 4, as section 4 contains general elements of the episode algorithm.
+This section provides inpatient urinary tract infection episode-specific details for building the inpatient urinary tract infection episode, and must be used in conjunction with section 4, as section 4 contains general elements of the episode algorithm.
 Sections 4 and 5 used in conjunction explain the intent of the episode design at a level of granularity that will allow an IT implementation team to create an algorithm that matches the episode design.